YuanchenBei/yuanchenbei.github.io/_pages/about.md

 My research interests currently include **graph learning & its applications**, **multi-modal relation learning**, and **recommender systems**.
 In my free time, I am also interested in finance and economics.
 Please kindly reach out to me if you have any questions or cooperation interests.

-👨‍💻‍ *I am looking for Ph.D. opportunities in Spring/Fall 2025, and I sincerely appreciate any opportunity!
+👨‍💻‍ *I am looking for Ph.D. opportunities in Summer/Fall 2025, and I sincerely appreciate any opportunity!
 It is my [curriculum vitae](https://github.com/YuanchenBei/yuanchenbei.github.io/blob/main/cv/resume_yuanchen.pdf).*

 <span class='anchor' id='-news'></span>

 # 🔥 News
+- *2024.05*: &nbsp;🎉🎉 Our paper "**Multi-Behavior Collaborative Filtering with Partial Order Graph Convolutional Networks**" is accepted by KDD 2024.
 - *2024.05*: &nbsp;📚📚 Invited as the reviewer for **IEEE TII** and **IEEE TKDE**.
 - *2024.01*: &nbsp;🎉🎉 Our paper "**Macro Graph Neural Networks for Online Billion-Scale Recommender Systems**" is accepted by TheWebConf 2024.
 - *2023.12*: &nbsp;🎉🎉 Our paper "**CPDG: A Contrastive Pre-Training Method for Dynamic Graph Neural Networks**" is accepted by ICDE 2024.